Last Updated on July 28, 2021

 What To Choose

 It is ideal to choose chairs without skirts which are a magnet for pet hair.
 A better idea is to get your pet their own furniture such as cat trees, beds for their own space.
+Our favorite cat bed is the Hepper Pod Bed.
+It’s designed by a cat owner, so you know the product will make your life easier.

 For chairs and sofas choose fabrics like denim, canvas which are easy to clean.
 Ultrasuede is another choice as they are stain and odor resistant and antimicrobial.